 Alabama Certified Landscape Professional

-based on the program developed in Georgia by the Georgia Green Industry Association and the University of Georgia, offers landscape professionals the opportunity to be recognized as the
+(ALCLP), based on the program developed in Georgia by the Georgia Green Industry Association and the University of Georgia, offers landscape professionals the opportunity to be

-"best in their field" by mastering the Alabama Certified Landscape Professional test.
-Successfully used in Georgia since 1993, the program here is in its infancy, and marketing
+recognized as the "best in their field" by mastering the Alabama Certified Landscape Professional test.
+Successfully used in Georgia since 1993, the program here is in its

-All state plant setters and design tests are still required to be in the profession.
+All state required plant setters (SLP), ornamental & turf pest control (OTPS) and landscape design (LD) tests are still required to be in the profession.
 The ALCLP exam cannot be taken in lieu of the Alabama state-required licensing exams.